dougalstanton/rpg/_reports/trophy-gold-huntsmans-manor-1.md

 series:
   title: "Strangers on a Misty Road"
   description: >
     I dreamt up this opening encounter one night and had to decide what system I should use for the ensuing adventure.
-As I first imagined it this would be quite a creepy, Gothic atmosphere but somewhere along the way it fell flat.
+As I first imagined it this would be quite a creepy, Gothic atmosphere (maybe they were approaching the gates of [Barovia](https://www.drivethrurpg.com/product/17527/I6-Ravenloft-1e)) but sadly that disappeared as play continued.
   num: 1
 ---